Comparing Type Systems for Deadlock Freedom: Introduction

 Let us clarify the nature of processes in \lcp and \fullKoba.
-As \Cref{d:lang} formally states, processes in \lcp and \fullKoba are typed under some typing context, possibly non empty.
-As such, these classes contain both composable processes (if the typing context is not empty) and uncomposable processes (if the typing context is empty).
-Thus, strictly speaking, processes in \lcp and \fullKoba have session progress (as described above), which is strictly weaker than {deadlock freedom} (or a \emph{potential} form of it), for a process with session progress does not necessarily satisfy deadlock freedom.
+As \Cref{d:lang} formally states, processes in \lcp and \fullKoba are typed under some typing context, possibly {non} empty.
+As such, these classes contain both {composable} processes (if the typing context is not empty) and {uncomposable} processes (otherwise).
+Thus, strictly speaking, processes in \lcp and \fullKoba have session progress (as described above), which is strictly weaker than {deadlock freedom}, because a process satisfying session progress does not necessarily satisfy deadlock freedom.
+This is trivially true for composable processes, which need a catalyzer \cite{CDM14}.
 However, since we shall focus on uncomposable processes, for which session progress and deadlock freedom coincide, we shall refer to \lcp and \fullKoba as classes of deadlock-free processes.

-There are good reasons for considering \lcp and \fullKoba.
-On the one hand, due to its deep logical foundations, \lcp appears to us as the \emph{canonical} class of deadlock-free session processes, upon which all other classes should be compared.
+There are good reasons for investigating \lcp and \fullKoba.
+On one hand, due to its deep logical foundation, the class \lcp appears to us as the {canonical} class of deadlock-free session processes, upon which all other classes should be compared.
 Indeed, this class arguably offers the most principled yardstick for comparisons.
-On the other hand, \fullKoba integrates session type checking with the sophisticated usage discipline developed by Kobayashi for $\pi$-calculus processes.
-This indirect approach to deadlock freedom, developed in \cite{CDM14,Dardha16}, is fairly general, as it can capture sessions with subtyping, polymorphism, and higher-order communication.
-Also, as informally shown in~\cite{CDM14}, \fullKoba strictly includes classes of session typed processes induced by other type systems for deadlock freedom\cite{DLY07,CD10,P13}.
+On the other hand, the class \fullKoba integrates session type checking with the sophisticated usage discipline developed by Kobayashi for $\pi$-calculus processes.
+This indirect approach to deadlock freedom, developed in \cite{CDM14,Dardha16}, is general: it can capture sessions with subtyping, polymorphism, and higher-order communication.
+Also, as discussed in~\cite{CDM14}, \fullKoba strictly includes classes of session typed processes induced by other type systems for deadlock freedom~\cite{DLY07,CD10,P13}.

-One key observation in our work is a property of typed parallel processes, the \emph{degree of sharing} (\Cref{d:ds}), which is key in distinguishing two salient classes of deadlock-free session processes, and in shedding light on their formal underpinnings.
-Intuitively, the degree of sharing bounds the number of sessions shared by the parallel components of a process.
-We use it to establish that \fullKoba corresponds to a \emph{family} of classes of deadlock-free processes, denoted $\Koba{0}, \Koba{1}, \cdots, \Koba{n}$.
-Intuitively, \Koba{0} is the subclass of \fullKoba with \emph{independent parallel composition}: for all processes $P \pp Q \in \Koba{0}$, sub-processes $P$ and $Q$ do not share any sessions.
-Then, \Koba{1} is the subclass of \fullKoba which contains \Koba{0} but admits also processes with parallel components that share \emph{at most one session}.
-This way, \Koba{n} contains deadlock-free session processes whose parallel components share \emph{at most $n$ sessions}. \\